JustinFletcher/visuomotor-deep-optics/README.md

 - [X] A mock tensegrity model to map control commands to low-order aberations; update action shape.
 - [ ] A physically-informed tensegrity model to map control commands to low-order aberations.
 - [X] Add differential motion directly to the segments in the optical system model.
-- [ ] Add a direct exoplanet imaging scene model to the object plane generator.
+- [ ] Add a direct exoplanet imaging astrophysical scene model to the object plane generator.
+- [ ] Add a reward and training render view.
 ## Known Issues

-- There is a very sus correlation between the pupil-focal propogation speed and the atmosphere propogation speed.
-To see this, run `python deep-optics-gym/run_dasie_via_gym.py --report_time --record_env_state_info --num_atmosphere_layers=2` and inspect the logs to see these two speeds.
-They vary together, but there's no reason I can find why they should.
-This suggests that something is being recomputed, which may yield unphysical behavour.
-The best debug step is to save and then render the atmosphere history of an episode and see if it's continuous.